Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 being `static` will happen over multiple PRs.
 The first one we will do is the dispatcher context, so the example below will show the dispatcher context being moved into `UefiState`

-Another benifit with this layout is that some of the dyn traitobjects currently used in statics (because we cannot know the type at compile time) can now be converted to static polymorphism because it is all handled by the types specified in the `Platform` trait.
+Another benefit with this layout is that some of the dyn trait objects currently used in statics (because we cannot know the type at compile time) can now be converted to static polymorphism because it is all handled by the types specified in the `Platform` trait.